mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 Thursday.

-Before leaving that morning, Shen Hui rummaged through her travel bag and pulled out a cotton sundress: white background with small blue flowers.
+Before leaving that morning, Shen Hui rummaged through her travel bag and pulled out a cotton sundress, white background with small blue flowers.
 She'd bought it in Nanjing before she left, thought it pretty, brought it along, and hadn't worn it yet.
 Today she shook it out and put it on.
 It was fitted at the waist, the hem reaching mid-calf, the neckline a small round collar that bared a short length of collarbone.
 She stood before her aunt's crooked full-length mirror for a moment, then undid her hair and redid it, letting it sit a little looser than usual.
 Before leaving, she took the receipt from her notebook and put it in her bag.

 She sat in the library all morning.
 While turning over periodicals she kept reaching out to touch the side pocket of her bag.
 At three in the afternoon she gathered her things and left, two hours earlier than usual.
-She took the tram back to Sai Ying Pun, stepped into the public phone booth downstairs, put in her coin, and dialed the number on the receipt.
+She took the tram to Causeway Bay, found a public phone booth beside the Daimaru department store, put in her coin, and dialed the number on the receipt.
 It rang twice and was answered.

-"I'm back."
+"Is that Man-yi-jie?
+I'm here."

 "This early?"
-Man-yi laughed once on the other end of the line.
-"Come up then.
-The door's open."
+Man-yi laughed on the other end of the line.
+"Wait for me at the side entrance.
+I'll change and be right out."

-Shen Hui climbed the stairs.
-Man-yi's door was indeed ajar.
-When she pushed it open and stepped in, Man-yi was standing before the full-length mirror clipping on her earrings.
+Shen Hui stood outside the side entrance and waited.
+The street was packed with people; overhead the signboards hung dense and layered, one above the next, cutting the sky into fragments.
+A few minutes later Man-yi came out through the side door, already changed into casual clothes, a paper bag in her hand.
 She was lightly made up today, wearing a sleeveless apricot-yellow blouse over white high-waisted wide-leg trousers, her hair tucked to one side to show her ear.
-Her earrings were different today: a small green gemstone that shifted color with each turn in the mirror.
+Her earrings were different today, a small green gemstone that shifted color as it caught the daylight.
 A thin string of silver bracelets had slid down to her forearm and she couldn't be bothered pushing them back.
-She saw Shen Hui in the mirror and smiled.
-"Dying of heat, are you?
-Let's go."
+Man-yi spotted Shen Hui across the crowd and raised a hand.
+She came through the throng toward her, the stream of people parting on either side.
+The moment she reached Shen Hui she smiled and said, "Dying of heat, are you?
+Let's go.
+I'll take you somewhere cool."

-They first took the tram to Central, where Man-yi led her through several narrow stone-paved alleyways, then boarded a streetcar to Causeway Bay.
 Man-yi walked her through Pak Tak Street and into a small lane, both sides lined with clothes shops and jewelry stalls, garments hanging on iron frames that stretched halfway to the sky, requiring a sideways turn to pass beneath.
 Man-yi walked ahead, stopping at one shop to hold a floral blouse against Shen Hui and tilt her head to look.
 "Too busy.
 You have fair skin; plain colors suit you better."
 A few steps further she spotted a silk scarf, stretched it out and looped it once around Shen Hui's neck, studied it, then shook her head and unwound it.
 "After all you're young; it needs a lighter color."

 Shen Hui stood and let herself be arranged.
 When the floral blouse was held to her shoulder, Man-yi's fingers brushed her collarbone; when the scarf was wound around her neck, fingertips grazed her earlobe.
 Each item picked up and put back left one more trace on Shen Hui's body.
 Man-yi seemed entirely unaware of it, but Shen Hui was aware, clearly and completely.
 She found herself waiting for the next one: what would Man-yi pick up to hold against her now?